People

 Erica James, Ph.D.

-Assistant Professor of Anthropology, Department of Anthropology
+Assistant Professor of Anthropology, MIT

 Erica Caple James received an M.T.S. from Harvard Divinity School (1995) and a Ph.D. in Social Anthropology from Harvard University (2003).
 Her research interests focus on medical and psychiatric anthropology, gender and violence, religion and healing, race, human rights, and the ethics and politics of democratization projects.
 Her doctoral research examined the psychosocial experience of Haitian torture survivors during the 1991-1994 coup period, as well as the politics of humanitarian assistance in post-conflict nations.
 She is beginning a history and ethnography of the immigrant and refugee Haitian community in Boston that focuses on racial disparities in health status and access to care, the way that psychosocial trauma manifests in the Haitian diaspora, and the challenges faces by Haitian health care providers in this setting.
 She is also developing a second project that evaluates the challenges faced by minority health professionals (researchers and providers) and graduate students training in health, science, and technology.
 At MIT she has also been actively involved in Institute initiatives for increasing faculty and student diversity.
 Contact: ejames@mit.edu